Jo Ann Robinson: Segregation on Montgomery buses

 Robinson was the target of several acts of intimidation.
 Robinson was arrested many times.
 In February 1956, a local police officer threw a stone through the window of her house.
 Then two weeks later, another police officer poured acid on her car.
 The violence was so bad that the governor of Alabama ordered the state police to guard the houses of the boycott leaders.
 The boycott lasted over a year because the bus company would not give in to the demands of the protesters.
 On December 20, 1956, the boycotts finally ended after the federal district court deemed segregated seating was unconstitutional.
+The federal case that ultimately ended the long-standing issue of bus segregation was in 1956, with the decision of Browder v.
+Gayle.
 However, Robinson fought hard and took great pride in the eventual success of the boycott.
 In her memoir, Robinson wrote, "An oppressed but brave people, whose pride and dignity rose to the occasion, conquered fear, and faced whatever perils had to be confronted.
 The boycott was the most beautiful memory that all of us who participated will carry to our final resting place."
 The Montgomery bus boycott broke through and gave real hope as it helped to inspire other protests because of its success and, of course, lead to many protests with the importance of nonviolence that MLK preached.
 After a student sit-in in early 1960, Robinson and other teachers who supported the students resigned their positions at Alabama State College.
 Robinson left Alabama State College and moved out of Montgomery that year.
-She taught at Grambling College in Louisiana for one year then moved to Los Angeles and taught English in the public school system.
+She taught at Grambling College in Louisiana for one year, then moved to Los Angeles and taught English in the public school system.
 In Los Angeles, she continued to be active in local women's organizations.
 Robinson taught in the LA schools until she retired from teaching in 1976.
 Robinson was strongly against discrimination.
 Robinson inspired many young women to join the protest and to fight.
 Robinson said, "Women's leadership was no less important to the development of the Montgomery Bus Boycott than was the male and minister-dominated leadership."

 Robinson's memoir, The Montgomery Bus Boycott and the Women Who Started It, edited by David J. Garrow, was published in 1987 by the University of Tennessee Press.
+In her memoir, it shed more light on the topic of the role Black women had in forming the boycott, and how crucial their leadership was.